iterative/dvc.org/content/docs/studio/user-guide/experiments/explore-ml-experiments.md

 Whenever you make any changes to your project's columns, commits or filters, a notification to save or discard your changes is displayed at the top of the project table.
-Saved changes remain intact even after you log out of Iterative Studio and log back in later.
+Saved changes remain intact even after you log out of DVC Studio and log back in later.

 ![Save or discard changes](https://static.iterative.ai/img/studio/save_discard_changes.png)